maomaozi/auth2api/README.md

 [中文](./README_CN.md)

-A lightweight single-account Claude OAuth to API proxy for Claude Code and OpenAI-compatible clients.
+A lightweight Claude OAuth to API proxy for Claude Code and OpenAI-compatible clients.

 auth2api is intentionally small and focused:

-- one Claude OAuth account
+- one or more Claude OAuth accounts, automatically rotated
 - one local or self-hosted proxy
 - one simple goal: turn Claude OAuth access into a usable API endpoint